 Acts: The Power of the Holy Spirit Unleashed

-The book of Acts begins where the gospel of Luke ends.
-In this historical account of the early Christian church, as the power of the Holy Spirit fills the lives of believers in life, death, and resurrection of Jesus.
-This class will study the twenty-eight chapters of this New Testament book in order to better understand the activities of the Christian community in that period of time.
+The book of Acts begins where the gospel of Luke ends: in this historical account of the early Christian church, as the power of the Holy Spirit fills the lives of believers in life, death, and resurrection of Jesus.
+This class will study the 28 chapters of this New Testament book in order to better understand the activities of the Christian community in that period of time.

 Alpha: Exploring Questions of Life and Faith